tspauld98/arch-organizer-template/README.md

 ## Getting Started

-TODO: Modify the following section to match your project.

 There are two methods for utilizing this repository as a template for your own documentation site.
 The first method is to use the Github template feature.
 This will create a new repository in your account that is a copy of this repository.
 This method is very convenient and well-suited for a standalone documentation repository.
+Most architectures span multiple components from multiple repositories, so this method should be used for any project bigger than a single component.

 The second method is to add this repository as a remote to your existing repository.
 This will allow you to pull in changes from this repository to a branch in your repository.
 This method allows you to keep your documentation in the same repository as your code.
 This method is well-suited for a documentation site that is part of a larger project.
+Use this method if your architecture is small enough to fit in a single repository.

 ### Template Adoption Method